-Investors frequently want to invest in REO properties (bank-owned properties) and foreclosures — usually a single family home.
+Investors frequently want to invest in REO (bank-owned) properties and foreclosures — usually single-family homes.
 But they can be difficult to manage because you’re dealing with a bank rather than an owner.
 A bank doesn’t always have urgency regarding selling a property and will frequently take longer to close.

-But if you learn to navigate these distressed properties, you can get your buyers a great deal.
+But if you learn to navigate these distressed properties, you can greatly benefit your buyers.
 Investors are excellent to work with because they will keep coming back.
 They are either flipping properties or renting them out — they will want to build their inventory.

 6. Commercial Properties

-Commercial properties: retail shopping centers, office buildings, warehouses, and similar.
-These high-value properties can make you a great commission (although, of course, your percentages won’t be as high as in residential real estate).
+Commercial properties: retail shopping centers, office buildings, warehouses, etc. These high-value properties can make you a great commission (although your percentages won’t be as high as in residential real estate).

 Commercial properties go through a far more complex selling process than residential properties.
 Because these properties typically sell for far more than residential real estate — they even lease for much more.

 The number of Americans over 65 continues to grow.
 They made up just under 17% of the population in 2020 and are expected to reach 22% by 2050.